LogoOsome

 • Letter from the embassy which confirmed that you and your partner are considered to be in a common-law relationship under their law

-Dependant child over the age of 21
+Required documents for a dependant child over the age of 21:

 • Report or letter from a doctor regarding the child’s condition

-Step-children under the age of 21
+Required documents for step-children under the age of 21:

 • Copy from the court regarding child’s custody